sanjeevkomma/Message_Broker/Kafka/README.md

 * Kafka is written in Scala & Java
 * Kafka can be used with different programming languages
 * Kafka is not same as RabbitMQ
-* RabbitMQ eliminates messages immediately after the consumer confirms them, whereas Kafka keeps them for a period of time (default is 7 days) after they've been received
 * Kafka is built to be scalable horizontally by adding more nodes
 * Kafka is used for fault-tolerant storage as well as publishing and subscribing to a stream of records